pixelbrackets/cookie-consent/README.md

 * between necessary and non-necessary cookies.

 A cookie is »necessary« if it is required by the service for the sole purpose of communication and storing stateful data.
-A first-party cookie whichs stores a login state or items in a shopping cart and is limited to a session only (erased when the user closes the browser), may be necessary.
+A first-party cookie which stores a login state or items in a shopping cart and is limited to a session only (erased when the user closes the browser), may be necessary.